 Language is an integral property of Humans.
 We are the only living beings on earth that possess the language to communicate.
 Our forefathers or biologically talking man worked hard in the creation of such signs and languages.
 In different parts of the world cave drawings, scriptures were found depicting the historical importance of these signs.

 Today verifying the oldest language in human history is the burning topic of debate among famous scholars and researchers.
-They are coming up with proofs and logics to confirm the age of different language.
-The research is still on and on basis of their investigation they have enlisted the top ten oldest languages in the world.
+They are coming up with proofs and logic to confirm the age of different languages.
+The research is still on and on basis of their investigation, they have enlisted the top ten oldest languages in the world.

 Here is the list of Top 10 Oldest Speaking Languages in The World

-It is assumed that Latin came in existence before 75 BC and it was found on walls and stones depicting the battles fought near Italian cape.
+It is assumed that Latin came into existence before 75 BC and it was found on walls and stones depicting the battles fought near the Italian cape.
 It gained significance during The Roman Reign and till now endures for higher education.

 Korean is the official language of both the Koreas and is dated around 600BC.
-Its influence exists in Korean Peninsula and the neighbouring borders.
+Its influence exists in the Korean Peninsula and the neighboring borders.
 Today millions of people use the same dialects of the Korean language since its existence.

 Israelis confirm Hebrew to be the holy language as most of their sacred texts are written using this language.
 Being in origin around 1000 BC the Hebrew language has become an integral part of the Jewish community.